openharmony/docs/en/application-dev/basic-services/account/manage-application-account.md

    };
    ```

-2. Use [createAccount](../../reference/apis-basic-services-kit/js-apis-appAccount.md#createaccount9) to create an app account based on the specified parameters.
+2. Use [createAccount](../../reference/apis-basic-services-kit/js-apis-appAccount.md#createaccount9) to create an application account based on the specified parameters.

    ```ts
    try {